YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 SSATTACHSHM, Error while attaching to shared memory identifier iiii

-Run Time Error: A GT.M process encountered error while trying to attach to shared memory created to manage a snapshot and reports the above error in the operator log.
+Run Time Error: A YottaDB process encountered an error while trying to attach to shared memory that was created to manage a snapshot and reports the above error in the operator log.

 Action: Examine the accompanying system error message and take appropriate action.